 My job starts when the holiday starts, as I’m a much better navigator and (she says) a bit better with languages.
 But really, I was in awe of how Carol planned and booked all the accommodation for this trip.

 Another interesting thing about this trip is it’s the first overseas one where Carol has taken as many photos as I have.
 She’s recently discovered a love of photography, and she takes stunning photos.
-So unlike all the other diaries on this site, many of the photos of this trip are hers (and are credited as such in the captions).
+So unlike earlier diaries on this site, not all of the photosare mine (her photos are credited in the captions).

 How to navigate this diary